Monksy9/pfam/README.md

-# Pfam Seed Random Split
+# Protein Language Modelling

-Goal of this notebook is to classify protein domains from their amino acid sequences.
+Goal of this notebook is to classify protein domains from their amino acid sequences using STOA protein language models.

 [Main Notebook link](https://github.com/Monksy9/pfam/blob/main/pfam_model.ipynb)